ValokAsura/WindowerAddons/QuickTrade/readme.md

 You will need to enter the command once for each crystal element or item type you possess in your inventory.
 This seems to be a game limitation since most NPCs accept only one type of item at a time.

+If you have the Itemizer addon and would like to also trade any valid items that you may have in your Mog Case or Mog Sack, enter the command '//qtr all'.
+This will allow QuickTrade to search your other valid storage areas and use Itemizer to move the items into your inventory automatically.

-If you wish to test this addon before having it perform a trade, you may edit line 33 in the QuickTrade.lua file.
+If you wish to test this addon before having it perform a trade, you may edit line 36 in the QuickTrade.lua file.

 Change
 	exampleOnly = false